awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MongoDB.md

 # Using MongoDB as a source for AWS DMS<a name="CHAP_Source.MongoDB"></a>

 AWS DMS supports MongoDB versions 3\.x and 4\.0 as a database source\.
+Starting with AWS DMS 3\.4\.5, AWS DMS supports MongoDB versions 4\.2 and 4\.4\.
+Starting with Mongo DB version 4\.2, AWS DMS 3\.4\.5 and later supports distributed transactions\.
+For more information on MongoDB distributed transactions, see [Transactions](https://docs.mongodb.com/manual/core/transactions/) in MongoDB\.

 If you are new to MongoDB, be aware of the following important MongoDB database concepts:
 + A record in MongoDB is a *document*, which is a data structure composed of field and value pairs\.
 The value of a field can include other documents, arrays, and arrays of documents\.
 A document is roughly equivalent to a row in a relational database table\.
 + A *collection* in MongoDB is a group of documents, and is roughly equivalent to a relational database table\.
++ A *database* in MongoDB is a set of collections, and is roughly equivalent to a schema in a relational database\.
 + Internally, a MongoDB document is stored as a binary JSON \(BSON\) file in a compressed format that includes a type for each field in the document\.
 Each document has a unique ID\.

 AWS DMS supports two migration modes when using MongoDB as a source, *Document mode* or *Table mode*\.
 You specify which migration mode to use when you create the MongoDB endpoint or by setting the **Metadata mode** parameter from the AWS DMS console\.
 Optionally, you can create a second column named `_id` that acts as the primary key by selecting the check mark button for **\_id as a separate column** in the endpoint configuration panel\.